-Paper & Bioresource Engineering Camp: July 17-19, 2023
+Paper & Bioresource Engineering Camp

 Rising 11th and 12th Grade

-So, you think you want to be an engineer... now what?
+So, you think you want to be an ENGINEER... now what?

 Come explore the possibilities within Auburn University’s engineering program, including the Paper and Bioresource Engineering Specialization.
 The specialization, and Pulp & Paper Scholarship, is open to students who are majoring in chemical engineering, mechanical engineering, electrical engineering, biosystems engineering, and industrial systems engineering.
-The pulp and paper industry is rapidly growing, creating a high demand for highly skilled professionals.
+The pulp and paper industry is rapidly growing, creating a increasing demand for highly skilled professionals.
 Auburn’s Paper and Bioresource Engineering Specialization is uniquely set up to pave one’s way into this sought-after industry.
 Summer camp participants will receive first-hand experience on what the program has to offer by participating in a variety of activities.

 These activities will include: